-The average life expectancy of a mesothelioma patient ranges from 12 to 21 months, depending on the cancer's stage and treatment outcome.
-About 40 percent of mesothelioma patients survive one year, and 20 percent live more than two years.
-But a specialist, clinical trial and staying healthy can help you live longer.Get the Best Treatment
+The median life expectancy of a mesothelioma patient ranges from 12 to 21 months, depending on the cancer's stage and response to treatment.
+That means half of mesothelioma patients live longer than that, while the other half live less time than that.
+About 40 percent of mesothelioma patients survive one year after diagnosis, and 20 percent live more than two years.
+Specialized health care, clinical trials and healthy lifestyle habits can help you live longer.

 Today, patients are living longer than before.
 Some people survive three, five and even 10 years beyond their original prognosis, providing inspirational comeback stories for other potential survivors.
 Although the disease can change you forever, many survivors continue to lead active lives, traveling and doing activities with grandkids and other loved ones.

 Patients often ask, “Is mesothelioma curable?”
-While there is no cure for mesothelioma, some people have achieved remission, and many patients have lived for years.
-Some of the steps people take to live longer with mesothelioma include:
+While there is no cure for mesothelioma, some people have achieved remission— meaning all evidence of the disease is gone at least temporarily — and lived for years with few symptoms.

 Your life expectancy is affected by factors unique to your cancer and your health.
 The primary factors include:

 Certain things are within your control.
 You can team up with mesothelioma experts to get the best available treatment.
 You can improve your health and lifestyle to boost your immune system and cope better with stress.
 You can also reach out to family, friends or a cancer survivor group for support.

 Research shows anti-cancer treatment will help you live longer than electing no treatment.
 For example, stage 4 life expectancy is around a year with treatment versus seven months without treatment.

 “I thought he was on the way out, that we were losing him, my husband and best friend…And today, he’s a picture of health, and we’re living our lives again.”